arangodb/docs/3.11/programs-arangoimport-examples-csv.md

 ```

 The cell values can have different data types though.
 If a cell does not have
 any value, it can be left empty in the file.
-These values will not be imported
+These values are not imported,
-so the attributes will not "be there" in document created.
+omitting the attributes in the created document.
 Values enclosed in
-quotes will be imported as strings, so to import numeric values, boolean values
+quotes are imported as strings, so to import numeric values, boolean values,
-or the null value, don't enclose the value in quotes in your file.
+or the `null` value, don't enclose the value in quotes in your file.

-We will be using the following import for the CSV import:
+We use the following import for the CSV import:

 ```
 "first","last","age","active","dob"